Plume-org/Plume/README.md

 - **Media management**: you can upload pictures to illustrate your articles, but also audio files if you host a podcast, and manage them all from Plume.
 - **Federation**: Plume is part of a network of interconnected websites called the Fediverse.
 Each of these websites (often called *instances*) have their own rules and thematics, but they can all communicate with each other.
 - **Collaborative writing**: invite other people to your blogs, and write articles together.
+(Not implemented yet, but will be in 1.0)

 ## Get involved